rom-melnyk/ifts/README.md

 1. Adjust directories in `apache2.conf` by running `cat apache2.conf | sed "s:/home.*\.if\.ua:$(pwd):g" > apache2.conf`
 1. Restart the Apache2: `sudo systemctl restart apache2.service`

-## JS and CSS development
-- `npm run dev` watches and compiles all the JS and CSS assets
-- `npm run prod` does the same but generates uglified code for production.
-   **TODO this script!**

 ## Develop and deploy
 1. `npm dev`: compiles all the client assets, copies them to **`depoy/`** folder.
 1. `npm prod`: behaves similar but generates minified files (prod-friendly).